Dara Shikoh: Early life

 Muhammad Dara Shikoh was born on 20 March 1615 in Ajmer, Rajasthan.
 He was the first son and third child of Prince Shahib-ud-din Muhammad Khurram and his second wife, Mumtaz Mahal.
 The prince was named by his father.
 'Dara' means owner of wealth or star in Persian while the second part of the prince's name is commonly spelled in two ways: Shikoh (terror) or Shukoh (majesty or grandeur).
 Thus, Dara's full name can be translated as "Of the Terror of Darius" or "Of the Grandeur of Darius", respectively.
 Historian Ebba Koch favours 'Shukoh'.

 Dara Shikoh had thirteen siblings of whom six survived to adulthood: Jahanara Begum, Shah Shuja, Roshanara Begum, Aurangzeb, Murad Bakhsh, and Gauhara Begum.
 He shared a close relationship with his sister, Jahanara.
 As part of his formal education, Dara studied the Quran, history, Persian poetry and calligraphy.
-He was a liberal-minded unorthodox Muslim unlike his father and his younger brother Aurangzeb.
+He was also interested in Hindu thought, beliefs, and philosophy.
 Persian was Dara's native language, but he also learned Hindi, Arabic and later Sanskrit.

 In October 1627, Dara's grandfather Emperor Jahangir died, and his father ascended the throne in January 1628 taking the regnal name 'Shah Jahan'.
 In 1633, Dara was appointed as the Vali-ahad (heir-apparent) to his father.
 He and his older sister Jahanara were Shah Jahan's favourite children.